Skip to main content

 Rule 269.
 A petitioner who wishes to have a matter heard in the small claims division must elect to do so.

-(3) The appeal for each subsequent year for which an assessment has been established is added automatically to the petition for an assessment dispute as to the valuation or exemption of property at the time of hearing.
-For this subrule, an assessment has been established once the board of review has conducted its statutorily required March board of review meeting.
+Rule 271.
+The appeal for each subsequent year for which an assessment has been established is added automatically to the petition for an assessment dispute as to the valuation or exemption of property at the time of hearing.
+For purposes of this rule, a subsequent tax year assessment is established by April 1 of that tax year.

 R 792.10273 Transfers.

-(3) If the request is granted, the moving party shall pay all entire tribunal filing fees and any reasonable costs incurred by the opposing party or parties as a result of the transfer, unless otherwise provided by the tribunal.
+(3) If the request is granted, the moving party shall pay all tribunal filing fees and any reasonable costs that the tribunal determines may be incurred by the opposing party or parties as a direct result of the transfer.

 (4) With the permission of the petitioner, the tribunal may refer a contested case properly pending in the small claims division to the entire tribunal.